The #1 job of any modern marketing plan?

 And of course, you can adjust this depending on when people get up—if you know your audience tends to sleep in, schedule it later in the morning.

 The best time to send out an email

 Email marketing is the best return-on-investment you can make for your business, with an average return of $44 for every $1 spent according to 2016 data.

 And if that’s not enough, email has a higher conversion rate than search and social combined.

 Moral of the story?
 Use email to share your content and engage with your customers and leads.

-If you want to avoid being deleted, overlooked, or ignored, you’ve got to time those precious messages to arrive at the right time.
+But if you want to avoid being deleted, overlooked, or ignored, you’ve got to time those precious messages to arrive in the window.

-So create, write, and publish.
-Frequently.
-Sites that publish 16+ each month drove 3.5x more traffic than those that only published between 0-4 monthly posts.
+According to 2018 data, sites that publish 16+ articles each month drove 3.5x more traffic than those that only published four or fewer monthly posts.

 But, as with social and email, when you hit that publish button is important.

 Publish during peak times during the day, and you’ll likely see more traffic and more engagement (comments and sharing), but you’ll also face stiffer competition.